dronedeploy/dronedeploy-apps-gitbook/plans.md

 window.dronedeploy.Plans.update(planIdToUpdate, fieldsToUpdate);
 ```

-*Note: Save the plan's geometry on the planning page to change the drones flight path.*
+*Note: Save the plan's geometry on the planning page to change the drone's flight path.*

 ** Example Call **
 ```javascript